Hexphased/HTB-Writeups/Easy/Cicada/README.md

 ```
 ![Privileges of the user Emily](Cicada_images/emily_privileges.png)

 Emily has the SeBackupPrivilege.
-This can be abused to extract the registry hives, and get the secrets of the domain.
+This privilege can be abused to extract registry hives (SAM and SYSTEM), allowing retrieval of the local administrator’s password hash
 ```
 cd C:\
 mkdir reg